cameronmcefee/guideguide-string-notation/spec.md

 ## Grid Options

 Optional values to modify how the grid is created.
+Option values are case sensitive.

 ### Orientation